stevenwhitespacesystems/fm-xml2json/README.md

   <h3 align="center">fm-xml2json</h3>

   <p align="center">
-    An XML Parser that converts the XML into JSON on the FileMaker Pro Platform.
+    An XML Parser that converts XML into JSON on the FileMaker Pro Platform.
     <br />
     <a href="https://github.com/stevenwhitespacesystems/fm-xml2json"><strong>Explore the docs »</strong></a>
     <br />